Publications

 See Joachim Schöpfel's review in *Études de communication*, 2023/1 (No. 60), on cairn.info

-They are published as an electronic journal available as a downloadable PDF on our website.
+They take the form of an electronic journal available as a downloadable PDF on our website.
 Issues are published as they become available and compiled twice a year.

 EDITORIAL TEAM